 Groups can use the campsite by arrangement

 throughout the year.
-The public campsite is open from mid-March to late
+The public campsite is open from early March to mid December, depending

 on the weather.

-Our site manager or other staff will either collect fees as you enter the site or call at your pitch in the late afternoon/early evening or at other hours during the day.
-If there is no warden on duty at the gate when you arrive, simply pitch your tent (please keep at least 6m from other groups), and the warden will visit you for your fees later.
+Fees may be collected as you enter the site or else a warden may call at your pitch for fees.
+If no warden is on duty at the gate when you arrive, simply pitch your tent (please keep at least 6m from other groups), and the warden will visit you for your fees later.
 A receipt will be issued, please keep this with you to show wardens - you will need it if you are entering the site after 5pm.
 If you intend to leave early please advise our staff.